thermomole/AGS-GUI/README.md

 - Open an AGS file.
   - Open any valid AGS files.
   - There may be an error as follows: Error: Line x does not have the same number of entries as the HEADING.
   - This occurs when a description or other text field contains a line-break, which alters key formatting of the file.
-The line-break needs to be removed to read the AGS.
+The line-break needs to be removed before opening the file.

 - View Data.
   - This opens the AGS, which has been extracted as a dictionary of dictionaries, into PandasGUI.